j-obriot/himalaya/README.rst

     data = backend.asarray(data)

-(note that the mps backend requires you to set the environment variable ``PYTORCH_ENABLE_MPS_FALLBACK=1`` to automatically make unsupported operations fallback to cpu)
+(note that the mps backend will fallback to cpu for svd and eigh operations)

 Installation
 ============